 #3 Engaging Characters

-Screwball comedies have outrageous people who outlandishly.
+Screwball comedies have outrageous people who behave outlandishly.
 In one scene, an annoying, self-absorbed boyfriend (Phillip Reed) drives Bennett home after a date.
 He leans in to kiss her and she socks him in the jaw.

 This film has a wide assortment of charismatic characters, from the no-nonsense Bennett to Mowbray’s disapproving butler to Aherne’s writerly quirkiness.